ChenyuTang98/cse15l-lab-reports/lab-report3.md

-# Using -name *.txt to search files with txt pattern
+# Using -name to search for files with a specified name
 ```
 find ./Castro  -name "*.txt"
 ./Castro/chR.txt